DataDog/chaos-controller/docs/network_disruption_hosts.md

 ### Case 1: Label selector for a few nodes

 When a node is targeted, all interfaces with route table entries to IP addresses specified in `hosts` (for completeness, this can be through an explicit list of IP addresses, CIDR blocks, hostnames, or some combination of these) will be targeted.
-Exactly as with pod leve, a `tc` rule is applied which impacts packets with destination IPs satisfying these `hosts` criteria.
+Exactly as with pod level, a `tc` rule is applied which impacts packets with destination IPs satisfying these `hosts` criteria.

 <p align="center"><kbd>
     <img src="../docs/img/network_hosts/nodes_label_small.png" height=330 width=600/>
 </kbd></p>

 Keep in mind that the diagrams thus far imply that all network interfaces have a routing entry to any pod we wish to disrupt.
 This is a realistic representation for pods where we likely would not disrupt pods that do not communicate (through its single interface) with a pod in the `hosts` field.
 However, for nodes with multiple interfaces, it is conceviable and likely that not all interfaces have routing entries to pods encompassed by the `hosts` field.
-If no entires are found, the disruption is applied to a default interface instead.
+If no matching route table entries are found across all interfaces on a node, the disruption is applied to a default interface instead.

 <p align="center"><kbd>
     <img src="../docs/img/network_hosts/nodes_limited_routes.png" height=330 width=600/>